KLan98/external_sensor_localization/README.md

 # external_sensor_localization

 Bachelor's thesis at Frankfurt UAS.
 Provide a more reliable localization solution for robots using external Marvelmind's ultrasonic sensors.
 Utilize the Extended Kalman Filter to provide more accurate readings than AMCL.
+Can also solve the kidnapped robot problem!

 # Hardware